Infidelity / Emotional Affairs

 The initial discovery of a physical affair or an emotional affair can trigger a range of powerful emotions for both partners – shock, rage, shame, betrayal, depression, guilt, and remorse.
 You may cycle through all of these emotions many times in a single day, one minute vowing to end the marriage and the next wanting desperately to save it.
 At this point, it’s important to take one step at a time.

-And yet without help, your odds are decreased of managing the crisis in the most expedient and constructive way.
+And yet without help, your odds are decreased in managing the crisis in the most expedient and constructive way.
 Sometimes, especially with infidelity, help may need to come in the form of a professional specifically trained to help couples meet the challenges after infidelity and affairs.

 1) Cease the affair: This may seem obvious but sometimes “obvious” is better off stated.
 Couples cannot begin the healing process until the relationship is over.
 Rebuilding trust is the cornerstone of saving the marriage after an affair.
 When one spouse says “It’s over” and the reality is the affair is still going on does not help the matter.
 Continuing to lie to your spouse is not helpful at all and can prevent rebuilding trust and healing the marriage.